 Medicaid: Programs for Pregnant People

-DHS is closely monitoring the current federal government shutdown.
-Our goal is to keep the public informed, especially our Medicaid members who receive vital health care and services.
-Even though the federal government has shutdown, Medicaid and BadgerCare Plus members still have coverage to get the care and services they need.
-We will share information as it becomes available.
+The government shutdown is over and the federal government is now open.
+Medicaid and BadgerCare Plus members may continue to get the care and services they need.
 For updates, visit the Medicaid News page.

 Wisconsin Medicaid is a joint federal and state program that helps more than one million people throughout the state get: